paulmaddela/grab-safety-challenge/README.md

     + speed data
     + gps data
     + trip duration data
-* **Model building** : Combine all features into a training dataset to run a cross-validated randomforest model.
+* **Model building** : Combine all features into a training dataset.
+Removed observations which had minimum speed value less than 0 as test dataset.
+Trained a cross validated randomforest model on remaining dataset.
+Got an **auc of 1.0** on unseen data.
+Hope the auc is the same on hold-out test dataset.

 ## Data understanding